Aset Penerbit

 Where a nominated person responsible for supervising others during all or part of the activity is in the vicinity but unable to intervene immediately.

 Detailed specification of steps and processes that are mandated through system wide management.
-Contravention of a procedure may constitute a breach of discipline pursuant to section 80 of the Public Sector Act 1994.
+Contravention of a procedure may constitute a breach of discipline pursuant to section 80 of the Public Sector Management Act 1994.

 5. Related documents